 The IRS recognizes the following when they are part of a business transaction.

-The bottom line is that intellectual property carries both legal and tax implications.
-An attorney is the expert to engage to understand and obtain the necessary legal protection.
+The intellectual property carries both legal and tax implications.
+An attorney is an expert to engage to understand and obtain the necessary legal protection.
 Not all attorneys have the necessary knowledge, so if this is an important component of your business, you may want help from an attorney who understands and specializes in intellectual property law.

 Are you thinking about selling your business?
 Would you like to know the value of your business?
 If you would like more information please visit my website Business valuation.